TheSwiftAlps/Validator/README.md

 - Users can request a backup of their notes in ZIP format.
 The ZIP file contains a file per note, whose filename is the UUID of the note with the `.txt` extension.
 Each file contains the Markdown source of the note.
 - Users can search their notes for the occurrence of a string.

+## Slides

+The slides of the presentation of the project are in [Gitpitch](https://gitpitch.com/akosma/validator?grs=bitbucket).

 ## Documentation

 To generate the documentation of this project, you need the following things: